Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Option learning

+where the state-action feature vectors $\xa(s,a)\in\Re^{d'}$ were again one-hot ($d'\=288$).
+The weight vectors were all initialized to zero, so the initial approximate value function was everywhere zero and the initial policy was equi-probable random.
+The parameters where $\alpha\=\alpha'\=0.1$ and $\lambda\=\lambda'\=0$.

+As a measure of the quality of the learned value function, we recorded the root mean squared error (RMSE) between the estimated and optimal state values at each step, averaged over all states, and as a measure of the quality of the policy, we recorded the estimated value of the start state $\v^h(s_0)\d=\v(s_0,\w^h)$ at each step (see Figure~\ref{fig_option_policy}).
+The error from optimal values first rises as $\v^h$ approximates the value of the random policy, then falls toward zero as the option becomes optimal for the hallway-attaining subtask.
+The estimated value $\v^h(s_0)$ starts at zero, then falls as the near-random policy wanders into the gray field of negative reward, and finally rises toward $v^h_*(s_0)\=\gamma^{11}\approx .895$, the value of the start state under the optimal policy for the hallway subtask.

-Figure~\ref{fig_option_policy} depicts the root mean squared error, throughout time, between the estimated subtask value, $\hat{v}(S_t,\w^h_t)$, for the subtask for attaining the $h$th feature, corresponding to the hallway state, and the optimal subtask value, $v_*^{h}(S_t)$.
-The curve shows the actor-critic algorithm is able to effectively learn the correct option policy.
-Notice that the option terminates either at the bottleneck state or the goal state, as shown in red.
-Reward-respecting options trade off rewards, the value of the state, and the stopping bonus.
-In the right room, close to the bottleneck state it is more beneficial to go to the bottleneck state because the stopping bonus plus the value of that state is greater than the value of directly going to the goal state.
-In states closer to the goal state, it is better to directly go to the goal state rather than to go back to the hallway.
+These results show that the actor-critic algorithm \eqrf{actor-critic-learning} is able to learn the correct option policy and value function from off-policy data.
+Notice that the option stops either at the hallway state or the goal state (shown in red in Figure~\ref{fig_option_policy}).
+Reward-respecting options tradeoff rewards, the value of the state, and the stopping bonus.
+In the right room, close to the hallway state it is more beneficial to go to the hallway state because the stopping bonus plus the value of that state is greater than the value of directly going to the goal state.
+In states closer to the goal state, it is better to directly go to the goal state rather than back to the hallway.

+Note that the policy and value function for the main task can also be learned by the actor-critic algorithm \eqrf{actor-critic-learning} simply by considering the main task to be one more subtask, say subtask 0, with $\beta^0\d=0$.